-t.45 In whatever circumstances a fencer on the strip is found to be in possession of equipment which is non-regulation or defective, this equipment will be immediately confiscated and submitted to the experts on duty for examination.
 The equipment in question will only be returned to the owner after the measures necessitated by this examination have been completed and, if appropriate, after the payment of any expenses for repairs.
 The equipment must be rechecked before it is used again.

-- 1. If a fencer appears on the strip: - with only one regulation weapon conforming with the Rules (cf. t.86); or - with only one regulation bodywire; or - with a weapon or a bodywire which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.44 above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules;
+1. If a fencer appears on the strip:

-the Referee will apply the penalties according to Articles t.114, t.116, t.120 (first group).
+- with only one regulation weapon conforming with the Rules (cf. t.86); or - with only one regulation bodycord; or - with a weapon or a bodycord which does not work or which does not conform with the Rules; or - without his protective under-plastron (cf. t.44 above); or - with a conductive jacket which does not fully cover the valid target; or - with clothing which does not conform with the Rules; - the Referee will apply the penalties according to Articles t.114, t.116, t.120 (first group).